12 held over missing containers

 remaining seven their names will be revealed after investigations.

-He named those in custody as Commissioner of Customs, Tiagi Masamaki (56) and TRA Assistant
+Commissioner of Customs, Tiagi Masamaki (56) and TRA Assistant

 Manager at Customs Service, Habib Mponezya, Head of ICT Department Haruni Mpande , In-charge of